neelsmith/latin102/S21-04/ghpages/assignments/verbs/index.md

 The following eleven verbs are verb common in all Latin texts.
 In addition, many compounds are built on them: if you learn these verbs thoroughly, you will recognize a very large number of Latin verbs.

-Using [this core vocabulary list](https://lingualatina.github.io/textbook/vocabulary/verbs/ ), memorize the four principal parts for each verb:
+Using [this review list](../../vocabulary/week1/), memorize the four principal parts for each verb:

 - capio
 - do